MicrosoftDocs/azure-reference-other/studio-module-reference/convert-to-csv.md

 #### Headers must be single rows

-The CSV file format used in Azure Machine Learning supports a single header row.
+The CSV file format used in Machine Learning supports a single header row.
 You cannot insert multi-line headers.

 #### Custom separators supported on import but not export